flyyou/vmMonitor/README.md

 # vmMonitor
 vmMonitor monitors the private cloud for unused/underutilized VM's.
 It uses the CPU, memory  and disk usage (as viewed by the host machine) to determine resource utilization of VMs.
 The libvirt library is used to remotely connect to hosts to collect statistics.
+The program prints to stdout all VMs which have resource utilizations less that the configured thresholds.

 ## Build
 -----